stevemussmann/BayesAss3-SNPs/README.md

 * The number of loci must now be specified using the -l command line option.
 Previously this was not a requirement.

 ## List of changes:
+2017-07-14:
+* The files BA3indiv.txt and BA3trace.txt are now named based upon the input file.
+For example, running the program with a file named input.immanc would result in outputs named input.indiv.txt and input.trace.txt.

 2017-07-12:
 * Fixed a bug that was created when the Boost Program_options library was implemented for command line option handling - the "debug" and "trace" options had accidentally switched with one another.